mclintprojects/wvcat/README.md

 ### Custom commands

 In addition to the capabilities WVCAT provides out-of-the-box, it also allows a user to issue custom speech commands.
-These commands are usually domain-specific and aim at making a workflow entirely possible solely using speech.
+These commands are usually domain-specific and aim at making a (complex) workflow possible solely using speech.

 Custom commands can contain parameters; **named** or **splat**.
 You can have multiple named parameters in a command but only one splat parameter.